tsp1998/tsp-services-data/data/md/privacy-policy.md

 13. Changes to this Privacy Policy
     - We reserve the right to update or modify this Privacy Policy at any time.
 Any changes will be posted on this page with an updated "Last Updated" date.
 Your continued use of our services following any modifications indicates your acceptance of the revised Privacy Policy.

+14. Contact Information
+    - If you have any questions, concerns, or comments about this Privacy Policy or our privacy practices, please contact us at business.tspsoft@gmail.com.